PurpleComputing/mdmscripts/README.md

 * `outlook-oc` : Install Outlook with open console logs for monitoring (Used with TeamViewer Scripts)
 * `onenote-oc` : Install OneNote with open console logs for monitoring (Used with TeamViewer Scripts)
 * `teams-oc` : Install Teams with open console logs for monitoring (Used with TeamViewer Scripts)
-* 'remote-desktop-oc' :  Install MS Remote Desktop with open console logs for monitoring (Used with TeamViewer Scripts)
+* `remote-desktop-oc` :  Install MS Remote Desktop with open console logs for monitoring (Used with TeamViewer Scripts)

 * `full-2016` : Install the 2016 full suite
 * `word-2016` : Install Word 2016